github/docs/content/get-started/using-git/splitting-a-subfolder-out-into-a-new-repository.md

    The repository should now only contain the files that were in your subfolder(s).

-   If you want one specific subfolder to be the new root folder of the new repository, the following command can be used:
+   If you want one specific subfolder to be the new root folder of the new repository, you can use the following command:

    ```shell
    $ git filter-repo --subdirectory-filter FOLDER-NAME